Guadalupe Delta WMA: Wildlife Viewing

 Viewing wildlife is an enjoyable activity that is available in many of the Wildlife Management Areas of Texas.

-The observation platform, located on the south side of SH 35, is open throughout the year, but the WMA itself is closed and is accessible only during scheduled events.
-The freshwater lake and marshes are seasonally swamped with flood waters as well as attendant waterfowl, shorebirds, and a variety of herons and egrets.
-Wood storks may be seen here in late summer and early fall, and the marshes around Buffalo Lake usually swarm with herons, egrets, White-faced Ibis, Roseate Spoonbill, and Least Bittern (in summer).
+Visitors may use the observation platform to view wildlife on the WMA.
+The platform is located on the south side of SH 35 and the county road, River Road.
+The rest of WMA is closed and is accessible only during scheduled events.
+The freshwater lake and marshes are seasonally swamped with flood waters attracting waterfowl, shorebirds and a variety of herons and egrets.
+Wood storks are on the WMA in late summer and early fall.
+In summer, the marshes around Buffalo Lake are crowded with herons, egrets, White-faced Ibis, Roseate Spoonbill and Least Bittern.
 Listen for the bubbling trill of the Marsh Wren in late spring.
-The woodlands within Guadalupe Delta WMA offer fine migrant birding.
-Tours are scheduled in both spring and fall through the Parks and Wildlife Texas Conservation Passport Program.
+The woodlands within the WMA offer migrant birding.